LukaVerhoeven/Proof-of-concept/README.md

 * random(12,36)
 * sin(2)
 * abs() : getallen absolute maken ( geen - )
+* map(value, start1, stop1, start2, stop2): maps value( which is between start/stop1) to a value between start/stop 2

 ## String
 * charAt(i) : gets a letter from a string